TIFF: BigTIFF

 The TIFF file formats use 32-bit offsets, which limits file size to around 4 GiB.
 Some implementations even use a signed 32-bit offset, running into issues around 2 GiB.
 BigTIFF is a TIFF variant file format which uses 64-bit offsets and supports much larger files (up to 18 exabytes in size).
 The BigTIFF file format specification was implemented in 2007 in development releases of LibTIFF version 4.0, which was finally released as stable in December 2011.
 Support for BigTIFF file formats by applications is limited.
+The file name extension is often tif, but may be tiff, gtiff, btf or tf8.

 Exif

 The Exif specification builds upon TIFF.
 For uncompressed image data, an Exif file is straight off a TIFF file with some private tags.
 For JPEG compressed image data, Exif uses the JPEG File Interchange Format but embeds a TIFF file in the APP1 segment of the file.
 The first IFD (termed 0th in the Exif specification) of that embedded TIFF does not contain image data, and only houses metadata for the primary image.
 There may however be a thumbnail image in that embedded TIFF, which is provided by the second IFD (termed 1st in the Exif specification).
 The Exif audio file format does not build upon TIFF.

 Exif defines a large number of private tags for image metadata, particularly camera settings and geopositioning data, but most of those do not appear in the ordinary TIFF IFDs.
 Instead these reside in separate IFDs which are pointed at by private tags in the main IFD.